tfgg/yournextmep/_candidates/eu2014/green/jean-lambert.md

 person: jean-lambert
 region: london
 party: green
-title: London - Green Party - Jean Lambert
+title: Jean Lambert is running for MEP in London for the Green Party
 incumbent: true
 ---